- Identify how to best deploy your existing staffing capacity and where you have gaps

 - What support do they need?

 While continuity of care is important for people, reallocating roles and deploying workers to front line positions is expected to be a dynamic process that will impact on the care and support people receive.
-Significant disruption to staffing is expected during the pandemic and services are best placed to make decisions regarding optimum recruitment and deployment in a rapidly changing situation.
+Services are best placed to make decisions regarding optimum recruitment and deployment in a changing situation.

 Advertising jobs and finding candidates